kivancus/spring-petclinic/readme.md

 Click the `Create` button.

 We are using the **Ephemeral** implementation because this a short-lived demo and we do not need to retain the data.
+Note that database name must be "sampledb" not "petclinic" in the above table.

 In a production system, you will most likely be using a permanent MySQL instance.
 This stores the data in a Persistent Volume (basically a virtual hard drive), meaning the MySQL pod can be destroyed and replaced with the data remaining intact.